GoogleCloudPlatform/compute-image-tools/daisy/README.md

 https://godoc.org/github.com/GoogleCloudPlatform/compute-image-tools/daisy/workflow#Step

 The `Steps` field is a named set of executable steps.
 It is a map of a step's name to the step's type and configuration.
+Step names must begin with a letter and only contain letters, numbers and hyphens.

 For each individual 'step', you set one 'step type' and the type's associated fields.
 You may optionally set a step timeout using